DorGetter/WeWatch-Social-Streamer-Android-App/README.md

 # For the Users:

-Imagine the following situation, you are sitting in the armchair after a long day with a glass of cold beer and hot popcorn opens the streamer hoping to find a good movie but you can not find the movie you want to see now ..
-The beer heats up The popcorn loses its crispiness and the whole viewing experience goes through About more and more movies that you are not sure are right for you ..
+Imagine the following situation, you are sitting in the armchair after a long day with a glass of cold beer and hot popcorn, you turn on the streamer hoping to find a good movie but you can not find the movie you want to see now ..
+The beer heats up, The popcorn loses its crispiness and the whole viewing experience goes through About more and more movies that you are not sure are right for you ..

-We at wewatch are coming to fix this unpleasant experience by combining your best friends to find the movie you would most like to see!
+ WeWatch is about making this unpleasant experience better, by letting your best friends find the movie you would like to see the most!

-wewatch is not just a streamer, while other streamers are based only on algorithms of matching movies to the user WeWatch brings your friends to your couch!
-With the help of the social network in the app you can see which movies your closest friends have seen and when they saw them so you can always be updated among the friends and find the right movie that the beer is cold and the popcorn is hot!
+WeWatch is not just a streaming service, while other streaming services are based only on algorithms of matching movies to the user, WeWatch brings your friends to your couch!
+With the help of the social network in the app you can see which movies your closest friends have seen and when they saw them so you can always be updated among the friends and find the right movie while the beer is cold and the popcorn is hot!

-On the app's home page you can find new members to see what they watched, your activity in the app, log in to the vod service, and request new content from the service providers (administrators) for new movies!
+On the app's home page you would find new members and their watch list, you would be able to watch movies through our VOD service, track your activity and request new content from the service providers (administrators) for new movies!

-Stream free movies and TV shows on youre android devices!
+Just stream free movies and TV shows on youre android devices!
 Watch movies from a selection of new titles, most popular, hidden gems that you may have missed as well as youre favorite geners like:
 * Action
 * Adventure